Succumbing to these 7 things will kill your confidence, sending it straight to the grave with no hope of being brought back to life.

 You’ll be in a coffin decades before anyone else decides to give you the true validation only you are capable of giving yourself.

-Relying on validation will do the opposite of build your confidence.
+Relying on validation will do the opposite of building your confidence.

 It’ll chop its head off clean.